 Attach the Handle

-Screws cannot be fastened into the edge of plywood as the wood will split.
-Instead, attach the cabinet handle facing upward and about 1/2-inch away from the edge.
+Screws cannot be fastened to the edge of plywood as the wood will split.
+Instead, attach the cabinet handle facing upward and about 1/2 inch away from the edge.

 Place the Mattress

 Put the mattress on top of the plywood base, just behind the cabinet handle.
 Slide the trundle bed under the main bed.

 Tips For Building Your Trundle Bed

 - Keep height in mind at all times.
 The entire trundle bed, casters included, needs to clear a space of just 8 to 12 inches for most beds.